smutt/draft-dns-search-lists/README.md

 time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-This Internet-Draft will expire on June 3, 2019.
+This Internet-Draft will expire on August 14, 2020.

 # [Copyright Notice](#rfc.copyrightnotice)

-Copyright (c) 2018 IETF Trust and the persons identified as the document authors.
+Copyright (c) 2020 IETF Trust and the persons identified as the document authors.
 All rights reserved.

 This document is subject to BCP 78 and the IETF Trust's Legal Provisions